(sharing family stories)

 Instructor: Marc Costanza

 Prentice Hall Literature as a text will be occasionally used.
 This is supplemented by handouts in the Oral Tradition Unit, the Myth Unit, and the American Short Story Unit.
-We will do at least one novel.
+We will do at least two novels.

 Neighborhood Odes by Gary Soto, a collection of Chicano poetry

 You Come Too by Robert Frost, a collection of his best nature and eastern states poetry

-In February, we begin Shakespeare’s “Julius Caesar” and/or “Much Ado about Nothing” with various scenes performed.
+In February, we begin Shakespeare’s “Julius Caesar” with various scenes performed.

 Weekly worksheet available on my webpage or in class.
-Due every Friday.
+Due at the end of every week.

 Book reports: Due approximately every 3 weeks.
 Choose 1 of the options below, see me if you choose creative.